 No Death Behind Bars is Natural

-We were reminded of this awful fact once again in the second week of 2022 when it was announced that Manuel Hernandez, a man in his fifties, died at Windsor Regional Hospital a few weeks ago, after contracting COVID-19 at South West Detention Centre (SWDC).
-The cause of death only became pubic when Mr. Hernandez’s lawyer Ken Marley reported that he was advised his client died of COVID-19.
+We were reminded of this awful fact once again in the second week of 2022, when it was announced that Manuel Hernandez, a man in his 50s, died at Windsor Regional Hospital a few weeks ago, after contracting COVID-19 at South West Detention Centre (SWDC).
+The cause of death only became pubic when Mr. Hernandez’s lawyer, Ken Marley, reported that he was advised his client died of COVID-19.
 Mr. Hernandez was taken to hospital on December 7 and died there on December 18.

 COVID Outbreaks in Ontario’s Jails

 The deaths in Windsor come as COVID is surging in Ontario’s jails.
-As of the third week of 2022, fifteen of Ontario’s 25 jails are in outbreak, with around 2,000 prisoners in “medical isolation.”
+As of the third week of 2022, 15 of Ontario’s 25 jails are in outbreak, with around 2,000 prisoners in “medical isolation.”
 These are in every part of the province.
-In early January, criminologist Justin Piché reported that since the start of the pandemic, 2664 people imprisoned in Ontario provincial jails have contracted COVID-19, with 414 of those cases (an astonishing 15.5 percent) reported this month alone.
+In early January, criminologist Justin Piché reported that since the start of the pandemic, 2,664 people imprisoned in Ontario provincial jails have contracted COVID-19, with 414 of those cases (an astonishing 15.5 per cent) reported this month alone.